 Nice to meet you

-My introduction to the world of Structured Literacy and Orton Gillingham was initially as a parent.
-After two of my four sons were diagnosed with dyslexia I went on a thorough round of research to determine the best method of intervention.
+I was initially introduced to the world of Structured Literacy and Orton Gillingham as a parent after two of my four sons were diagnosed with dyslexia.

-Discovering Orton Gillingham quite literally placed a system in my hands that I had struggled to articulate for years.
-As I watched both of my Dyslexic sons attempt to learn to read, the first successfully made it to grade 6 memorizing words before his diagnosis, I continually felt that they needed to learn sound by sound, incrementally and cumulatively.
+Discovering the OG approach quite literally placed a system in my hands that I had struggled to articulate for years.
+As I watched both of my Dyslexic sons attempt to learn to read, I continually felt that they needed to learn sound by sound, incrementally and cumulatively.

-My work is grounded in Orton Gillingham and always from a strength based approach.
-It is imperative that students feel confident in what they know which is reinforced at the beginning of each lesson.
-From this place of success they incrementally learn more literacy skills building their ability to read and write both phonetically regular and irregular words.
+My work is grounded in the Orton Gillingham approach and informed by current evidence based approaches and always within a strength based context.
+It is imperative that students feel confident in what they know which we reinforce at the beginning of each lesson.
+From this place of success they incrementally learn more literacy skills making gains in reading, spelling and morphological awareness.

 What is Structured Literacy?